 Atlantic, because plants farther from shore may have fewer environmental and human use impacts, including viewshed issues3.
 Despite the distance from shore, floating systems may also be easier to install since they have the potential to be fully assembled at regional construction ports, commissioned at quayside, and towed out.

 Preliminary analysis suggests that, in time, floating technology has the potential to achieve a lower cost of energy than their fixed-bottom counterparts [4].
-In fact, the Statoil Hywind floating plant recorded a higher capacity factor in its first few months of operation than its fixed-bottom brethren [37].
+In fact, the Equinor (formally Statoil) Hywind floating plant recorded a higher capacity factor in its first few months of operation than its fixed-bottom brethren [37].
 However, as a nascent technology, the cost of floating offshore wind energy is still high today.
 Detailed modeling shows that the needed long-term cost reductions are not likely to come from a single breakthrough invention.
 Instead, significant cost reductions will come from a disciplined combination of complementary innovations, or a technology cost reduction pathway.

 To produce transformational cost reductions, multiple advancements are needed over the entire system: the turbine, tower, floating platform, moorings, anchors, construction, and logistics.
-However, the com- plexities of the physics, manufacturing, installation, and operation of floating wind turbines require a fully integrated systems engineering and techno-economic design approach to achieve these transformational cost reductions.
-The paper outlines an initial, low-fidelity step towards realizing this vision and an example analysis.
+However, the complexities of the physics, manufacturing, installation, and operation of floating wind turbines require a fully integrated systems engineering and techno-economic design approach to achieve these transformational cost reductions.
+The paper outlines an initial, low-fidelity step towards realizing this vision and an example analysis using this design approach.
+Note that these results are preliminary and more work is needed to realize the full benefit of this integrated systems engineering approach.
+As such, the purpose of this paper is to illustrate the methodology and the tools needed to carry out these optimization strategies.

 Multidisciplinary Analysis and Optimization (MDAO)

 A systems engineering framework advocates for an integrated approach to design, where all disciplines, costs, performance measures, and constraints are considered concurrently.
-Essentially, an analysis framework for wind plants must capture the entire power path, from the aerodynamics to the generator and grid; the entire load path, from the nacelle through the tower and foundation; and the entire balance sheet, from concept through decommissioning.
+Essentially, an analysis framework for wind plants must capture the entire power path, from the aerodynamics to the generator and grid; the entire load path, from the nacelle through the support structure and mooring system; and the entire balance sheet, from concept through decommissioning.
 Executing this proposed approach in a closed-loop optimization framework is critical to achieve superior cost and performance gains.
 A graphical depiction of this idea is shown in Figure 1.